-The integration between nanotechnology and plant biology has led to an emergence of plant nanobionics, a field which imparts living plants with novel functionalities such as biochemical sensing and light emission.
+Strano group research spans several exciting areas, including the development of nanoparticles for efficient transport and localization within plant tissues, methods for delivering genetic material to modify plant traits, and innovative projects such as creating light-emitting plants.
 We can introduce optical nanosensors to phytohormones and environmental analytes to a wide range of plants to monitor crop health and the surrounding environment in real time.
-We have developed luciferase conjugated and luciferin self-releasing nanoparticles to be infused into plant leaves to convert innate plant ATP to chemiluminescence for indirect lighting.
-Spatiotemporal information collected from plants can be sent directly to the internet.
-The integration of plants with the internet would enable an unprecedented degree of data collected from plants about the environment and crop health status, providing important information that can be used to help solve longstanding challenges such as environmental remediation and food and energy security.
+We have developed luciferase conjugated and luciferin self-releasing nanoparticles to convert innate plant ATP to chemiluminescence for living plant-based lighting.
+Plants that sense chemicals in the environment have also been generated with nanobionic organisms that can send information to the internet.
+Turning such sensors inward to study the plant itself has made new tools to understand agriculture and crop health status, providing important information that can be used to help solve longstanding challenges such as environmental remediation and food and energy security.
+These efforts are pushing the boundaries of plant nanotechnology, offering new possibilities for agricultural innovation, environmental monitoring, and sustainable biotechnology.

 The ability to control the subcellular localization of nanoparticles within living plants offers unique advantages for targeted biomolecule delivery and enables important applications in plant bioengineering.
 We have developed an experimentally validated mathematical model of lipid exchange envelope penetration mechanism generic for various nanoparticles for plant chloroplasts and protoplasts, which predicts that the subcellular distribution of nanoparticles in plant cells is dictated by the particle size and the magnitude of the zeta potential.
 Our work can guide the rational design of nanoparticles for targeted delivery into specific compartments within plant cells without the use of chemical or mechanical aid, enabling chloroplast-selective gene delivery nanocarrier and nanosensors.